How to Get Soot Out of Carpet

 Will Magic Eraser remove soot?

-Yes, Magic Eraser can remove soot from surfaces like concrete, which isn’t a surprise since it acts like sandpaper.
-Newer versions contain chemical-based cleaners within them.
-While it can remove soot, understand that like sandpaper, it can scratch the surface, so use the right pressure when rubbing on the surface.
+While it can remove soot, understand that sandpaper can scratch the surface, so use the correct pressure when rubbing on the surface.